Kha-kis/cross-up/README.md

 %F is the content path

-%L is the catagory for the torrents you want to reupload
+%L is the category for the torrents you want to reupload

 %N is the name of the torrent to allow for cross seeding